alexzuza/angular-plugin-architecture/README.md

 # AngularPluginArchitecture

-Example of building AOT compiled Angular plugin that can be consumed on client and server sides(SSR)
+Example of building AOT compiled Angular 7 plugin that can be consumed on client and server sides(SSR)

+For Angular 8 see [cli8](https://github.com/alexzuza/angular-plugin-architecture/tree/cli8)  branch

 ## Setup